saraalat/git-group-assigment/Group 1/README.md

 1. "Alice in Wonderland" is the name of a book published in 1865 by Lewis Carroll.

-2. Lewis Carroll was the pen name of James Brown (not the singer!)
+2. Lewis Carroll was the pen name of Charles Lutwidge Dodgson.

 3. The story follows Alice as she falls through a rabbit hole into a fantasy world of anthropomorphic creatures.